dmulyalin/ttp/docs/source/Groups/Attributes.rst

 * value (optional) - [group | table] default is *group*.
 If method it *group* only first regular expression in group considered as group-start-re, in addition template lines that contain *_start_* indicator also used as group-start-re.

-On the other hand, if method set to *table* each and every regular expression in the group considered as group-start-re, that is very useful if semi-table data structure parsed, and we have several variations of row.
+When method is set to *table*, every regular expression in the group is treated as a group-start-re.
+This is very useful for semi-tabular data with multiple row variations.

 **Example**